(DC comics emotional spectrum)

 When Hal used multiple Yellow Rings on Qward he suffered noticeable pain, so there’s obviously a limit to how many can be safely used.
 [The wielder suffers a Mental or Mystical (depending on the Link Attribute) Bashing Damage attack similar to Sorcery, with the APs of Force Manipulation used serving as the AV/EV, and their Force Manipulation with one Ring as the OV/RV.]

-Jordan also once found a cache of yellow rings which didn’t have their full programming yet and would thus stay on his hands.
+Jordan also once found a cache of yellow rings which didn’t have their full programming yet.
+These would thus stay on his hands.

 The Power Batteries for all Lanterns except Indigos and Orange (see individual Ring entries) appear to be pretty much the same: